Mineola station (LIRR): Station layout

-Mineola Intermodal Center
+Bus terminal

-Nassau Inter-County Express, or NICE (formerly MTA Long Island Bus), operates bus service to the Mineola Intermodal Center on the south side of the station.
+Nassau Inter-County Express (NICE) operates bus service to the Mineola Intermodal Center's bus station, located on the south side of the hub's Long Island Rail Road station.
 Prior to the opening of the intermodal center on October 16, 2006, bus stops were located at Third Street, a block away from the station.

-Four NICE routes stop there, as well as local taxicab services.
+As of March 2025, five NICE routes stop at this facility, as well as local taxicab services.